ihincks/circuit-modeler/README.md

 ## Features

-This library is in many ways still very basic; it was an overkill project to spare some people from having to do some easy calculations by hand.
+This library is in many ways still very basic; it was an overkill project to spare some non-electrical-engineers from having to do some easy calculations by hand.
 Still, it is very useful if you want to do any of the following easily and symbolically:

  - Express circuits as abitrary graphs of lumped elements, much like in SPICE, however, component values can be symbolic.
  - Apply KirchoffsLaws to circuit graphs to get circuit equations in time or Laplace domain.